-The Nuclear Engineering Program is proud to announce that we will award 7-14 students to receive 2017 NRC Nuclear Excellence Scholarship/Award.
-The scholarship will be $7000 toward recipients’ tuition in a two semester span ($7000 to Spring 2018 only or $3500 to Spring and $3500 to Summer).
+The Nuclear Engineering Program is proud to announce that we will award 8‐12 students to receive 2018 NRC Nuclear Excellence Scholarship/Award.
+The scholarship will be $7000 toward recipients’ tuition in one or two semester span ($7000 to Spring 2018 only or $3500 to Spring and $3500 to Summer).
 Previous recipients are welcome to apply again.
 The basic criteria for a possible recipient are:

 - be US Citizen or Permanent Resident;

 - 3. will graduate on or after May 2019 (co‐terminal students who graduate then are fine), and